bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 ##### Scripts and their purpose

-- `wg-meshup.sh`: Start Wireguard on a Node
+- `wg-meshup.sh`: Start WireGuard on a Node
-- `wg-meshdown.sh`: Shutdown Wireguard on a Node
+- `wg-meshdown.sh`: Shutdown WireGuard on a Node
-- `frr-start.sh`: Start FRR on a Node NOTE: Wireguard must be UP on a Node before Starting FRR
+- `frr-start.sh`: Start FRR on a Node NOTE: WireGuard must be UP on a Node before Starting FRR
 - `frr-restart.sh`: Stop then Start FRR on a Node
 - `frr-status.sh`: Show FRR Status on a Node
 - `frr-stop.sh`: Stop FRR on a Node
-- `bgp-start.sh`: Start FRR’s BGP on a Node NOTE: you must start FRR before executing this script
+- `bgp-start.sh`: Start FRR BGP on a Node NOTE: you must start FRR before executing this script
-- `bgp-restart.sh`: Stop/Start FRR’s BGP on a Node NOTE: you must start FRR before executing this script
+- `bgp-restart.sh`: Stop/Start FRR BGP on a Node NOTE: you must start FRR before executing this script
-- `bgp-stop.sh`: Stop FRR’s BGP on a Node
+- `bgp-stop.sh`: Stop FRR BGP on a Node
-- `generate-ipv6-address`: Used by wg-meshup.sh to assign a unique IPv6 address to that node’s Wireguard Interface
+- `generate-ipv6-address`: Used by wg-meshup.sh to assign a unique IPv6 address to that node’s WireGuard Interface

 [`generate-ipv6-address`](https://github.com/althea-net/generate-ipv6-address) builds IPv6 addresses from a
 given prefix and either a given MAC-48 address (an